-But Grand Central has compiled the top tips for students to get you through your first semester with your dignity intact, and hopefully a few pounds left in your purse.
+Top tips for students to get you through your first term with your dignity intact, and hopefully a few pounds left in your purse.